tghp/wp-gatsby-tghp/README.md

 data source for Gatsby, wp-gatsby-tghp adds additional layers to further optimize for our projects.

 ## OK, what does it actually do?
-### 1. Support further internal invents to trigger wp-gatsby Actions
+### 1. Support further internal events to trigger wp-gatsby Actions
 Actions in wp-gatsby are used to track when something has changed in WordPress so that Gatsby can tell what needs to be rebuilt.
 This plugin adds a few more actions to support our internal needs: